-Vitamin A, also called retinol, has been recommended for better vision for more than a hundred years, or ever since Casimir Funk invented the term “vitamine”.
+Vitamin A, also known as retinol, has been recommended for better vision for more than a hundred years.
 This is the same year that Frederick G. Hopkins isolated retinol in milk.
 Long before that however, the ancient Egyptians treated “night blindness (nyctalopia)” with liver, a food naturally high in pure retinol.

 The idea that vitamin A comes from vegetables is somewhat erroneous.
-In fact, true vitamin A foods, or retinoids, are found in (in order of value):
+In fact, true vitamin A foods, or retinoids, are found in:

 • Fermented or plain cod liver oil

 Vegetables like carrots, sweet potatoes, leafy greens, and bell peppers provide only the “precursors” to vitamin A, namely carotenoids (also called carotenol, or beta-carotene).

 In addition to preventing night blindness and more generally other vision impairments, vitamin A – as either retinol or beta-carotene – stimulates the production of infection-fighting white blood cells, helps rebuild bones, and regulates cell growth and division.
 In fact, thanks to retinol in all its forms (retinol and beta-carotene), many of the cells in your body are renewed once every 7 to 10 years.